denisidoro/navi/docs/navi_config.md

 ```sh
 navi info config-path
 ```
 prints which config file path is being used.
-You can get an config file example by running
+You can get a config file example by running
 ```sh
 navi info config-example
 ```